1940 The Fall of France:

 other than fattening FCM's “black” profit

-The Fall of France and see if you can bring the Char
+Order 1940: The Fall of France and bring the Char 2C into battle!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.